startup-guide/django-ses-analytics/README.md

 * Automatically generate a text version of email from HTML version
 * Suggest metrics to investigate
 * Track opening external links
+* Provide a nice name for displaying in admin